jpswalsh/academicons/README.md

 Academicons
 ===========
 Academicons is an icon font for academics.
-It aims to supplement other packages (such as Font Awesome) with icons for websites such as Google Scholar and ResearchGate.
+It aims to supplement other packages (such as Font Awesome) with icons for websites such as Google Scholar, ResearchGate, and Mendeley.

 ##License
 - The Academicons font is licensed under the SIL OFL 1.1: